Texas Adoption Law

 - If a married person asks to adopt a child, that person’s spouse must join the petition for adoption.

-- If a child is at least 12 years old, he/she must consent to the adoption unless the court waives this requirement due to it being in the child’s best interest.
+- If a child is at least 12 years old, the child must consent to the adoption unless the court waives this requirement due to it being in the child’s best interest.

 Because children may only have one legal set of parents, adoption requires that the parental rights of biological parent(s) be terminated to make room for the exclusive rights of the new, adoptive parent(s).
 A parent’s rights may be terminated either voluntarily or involuntarily.